0ki/fengoffice_old/fengoffice_/readme.txt

     System requirements
     ===================

-    OpenGoo requires a web server, PHP (5.0 or greater) and MySQL with InnoDB support.
+    OpenGoo requires a web server, PHP (5.0 or greater) and MySQL (InnoDB support recommended).
 The recommended web server is Apache.

     OpenGoo is not PHP4 compatible and it will not run on PHP versions prior to PHP5.